Rashmi1526/DSA/README.md

 ### Why should one learn data structures and algorithms ?

 * Building Block for our Career.
-* Essential skill for job in Software Development
+* Essential skill for job in Software Development.

 ***